-If you have a disability, learning or health related difficulty of any kind, you may find learning is more of a challenge and you may require additional support.
-At West Highland College UHI, we recognise these challenges are individual to you; therefore, we do our best to ensure that the support given is designed to suit you.
+If you have a disability, learning or health-related difficulty of any kind, you may find learning is more of a challenge and you may require additional support.
+We recognise these challenges are individual to you so we do our best to make sure that the support given is designed to suit you.

-We are here to provide support to remove any barriers to your learning.
+We are here to help remove any barriers to your learning.
 These can include:

 - Autistic spectrum disorders

 - Visual impairments

 - Mobility or dexterity difficulties

 - Unseen disabilities such as epilepsy

 - General learning difficulties

 Depending on the needs of each individual student, additional support may be: